ON THIS PAGE

 configuration with the primary Routing Engine in the following scenarios:

-The backup Routing Engine is rebooted
+You reboot the backup Routing Engine

 The device performs a graceful Routing Engine switchover